ZefyP/Rocket-Trajectory-Tracking-and-Prediction/README.md

 This repository contains code to predict the trajectory of a rocket.
 It implements an algorithm to determine the predicted trajectory and range of a rocket, as well as a viaerty of flight performance metrics as well as taking into account various factors, such as speed, acceleration, and wind profile at the location of launch.

-# Features

-- Imports a Cd curve from an external file
-- Accounts for different wind profiles and gusts of wind.

 ## Software Architecture

 The software architecture of the rocket trajectory tracking and prediction project can be represented as follows: